Railway coupling: Automatic buffing contact coupler (ABC coupler)

-The Automatic Buffing Contact Coupler, better known as the ABC coupler, was invented by J.T.
+The automatic buffing contact coupler, better known as the ABC coupler, was invented by J.T.
 Jepson, patented in Great Britain in 1906 and manufactured by the A.B.C.
 Coupler and Engineering Company Limited in a factory in Wolverhampton.

-The coupling consists of a shackle that protrudes from a central buffer and falls into a hook in the opposite buffer when coupling contact is made.
+The coupling consists of a shackle that protrudes from a central buffer and drops into a hook in the opposite buffer upon making contact.
 The non-engaged shackle of the opposite coupler rests on the engaged shackle, securing it against disengagement by its weight.
 To uncouple the ABC coupling, the upper shackle that is not engaged is lifted.
 This causes the tail lever attached to the shackle to lift the engaged shackle clear of the hook and release the coupling.

 In 1912, an improved version of the coupling with a better locking mechanism was introduced, in which a spring-loaded locking bar blocked a disk serving as the hook.
 This disc hook was rotated into the locked position by the approaching shackle of the opposite coupling.
-To release the coupling, it was sufficient to release the locking bar by pulling on a chain or a handle, which released the rotation of the disk hook.
+To release the coupling, it was sufficient to pull a chain or handle to release the locking bar, thereby allowing the disk hook to rotate.

-The coupler was mainly used on narrow gauge railways of the British colonies, like e.g. the Bauchi Light Railway in Nigeria, Ceylon, Honduras or the Kalka-Shimla Railway in India.
+The coupler was mainly used on narrow gauge railways of the British colonies, e.g., the Bauchi Light Railway in Nigeria, Ceylon, Honduras or the Kalka-Shimla Railway in India.
 The Royal State Railway of Siam (RSR, later State Railway of Thailand (SRT)) used the ABC coupler on its rolling stock before replacement with the Janney coupler from late 1950.